Hello Beloveds.

 Five.

-As though something inside you is finally unclenching.
+As though something inside you was finally unclenching.

-And now imagine that all the things demanding your attention are standing outside the room for a little while.
+Imagine that all the things that are demanding your attention or standing outside the room for a little while.

-We're empowering ourselves to simply sit and be OK,
+We are empowering ourselves to simply sit and be okay.

 Even though a whirlwind of thoughts,